Safety awareness handbook

 Campus Accessibility and Security

-While Wayne State University is a public institution, its campus buildings are not open to the general public.
-The campus, its buildings and facilities are reserved for the exclusive use of WSU students, staff, faculty and guests.
+While Wayne State is a public institution, its campus buildings are not open to the general public.
+The campus, its buildings and facilities are reserved for the exclusive use of students, staff, faculty and guests.
 Most campus buildings are open to the campus community during normal business hours, Monday through Friday, 8 a.m. to 5 p.m.
 Classroom buildings may be open until as late as 10 p.m.
 On weekends and holidays, buildings may be open for a limited number of hours.
 Residence halls and apartment buildings are open for residents and guests only.
-Entry to these locations is via a coded OneCard provided to residents.
+Entry to these locations is granted via a coded OneCard provided to residents.

-Wayne State University maintains a strong commitment to the safety and security of its campus and its community members.
+Wayne State University maintains a strong commitment to the safety and security of its campus and community members.
 The campus is designed to promote safety and reduce criminal opportunity.

 The responsibility for a safe campus also extends to the members of our campus community.
 Whenever you observe any strange or suspicious persons or circumstances, you are asked to contact the WSUPD immediately.